apache/shardingsphere-on-cloud/pitr/README.md

 After the servers are ready, you should check and ensure the following items:

-- Apache ShardingSphere Proxy is allowed to access OpenGauss Servers
+- Apache ShardingSphere
-- External access to Apache ShardingSphere Proxy via port 3307
+  - Allow access to openGauss server from ShardingSphere server
-- External access to Pitr agent on OpenGauss servers via port 18080
+  - Allow external access to ShardingSphere Proxy via port 3307 if using this port
+- GLT
+  - GLT is required to provide global CSN for distributed database, this can be done by Redis
+- OpenGauss
+  - OpenGauss has user `omm` and database `omm` which can be accessed
+  - OpenGauss enables `cbm tracking`
   - Set below environment variables on OpenGauss Servers
     - export PGDATABASE=tpccdb
     - export PGPORT=13100
-- OpenGauss has user `omm` and database `omm` which can be accessed
-- OpenGauss enables `cbm tracking`
+- Pitr
+  - External access to Pitr agent on OpenGauss servers via port 18080 if using this port
   - SSL key pairs.
 Any valid key pairs are acceptable, they will be used for Pitr cli-agent secure communication
-- Create OpenGauss backup path manually and keep it same between OpenGauss servers
-- Deploy GLT service such a Redis, in order to provide CSN to ShardingSphere and OpenGauss distributed database

 #### Compilation (optional)